RavinSG/obsidian-cyber/Deception and Disruption Technology.md

 ### Honeyfiles

 Unlike honeynets and honeypots, which are used for adversarial research, honeyfiles are *used for intrusion detection*.
 A honeyfile is an intentionally attractive file that contains unique, detectable data that is left in an area that an attacker is likely to visit if they succeed in their attacks.
-If the data contained in a honeyfile is *detected leaving the network, or is later discovered outside of the network*, the organization knows that the *system was breached*.
+If the data contained in a honeyfile is *detected leaving the network, or is later discovered outside of the network*, the organisation knows that the *system was breached*.

 ### Honeytokens